ariatemplates/editors-tools/ultimate-poc/resources/app/README.md

 Improve the logging system.

+* choose where to put the logs: depending on the current working directory (current solution) or more deterministic?
+Giving the user an option would be good too.
 * Learn how to use the library `winston`, configure it more.
 * Find how to use the logger more globally, in other submodules.